 The average cutting board has 200 times more fecal bacteria than a toilet seat, says Charles Gerba, PhD, a microbiologist at the University of Arizona and author of one of the first studies to measure bacterial contamination of common household objects.
 A big culprit: raw meat, since many fecal bacteria originate in animals’ internal organs.
 So, the last chicken cutlet you diced?
 The tiny grooves your knife left in the cutting board are prime real estate for germs to get cozy.

 Your pet's food bowl

 One of the home's dirtiest surfaces could be your pet's trusty kibble dish, according to a study published by NSF International, a non-profit that tests products and sets international health standards.
 If your dog licks a toilet seat, he’s picking up about 295 bacteria per square inch.
 But if he licks the inside rim of his unclean dish, he just gobbled up 2,110 bacteria per square inch—and what dog licks just one inch?

-Clean it: To keep pets healthy, wash all food bowls after every meal with hot water and soap, or combine baking soda, warm water, and salt in equal parts and scrub the surface in circles before rinsing.
+Clean it: To keep pets healthy, wash all food bowls after every meal with hot water and soap, Gagliardi says.
 If you don't, bacteria will multiply on the leftover residue of your pet’s slobber and food bits, a little like if you used the same fork every day without washing it.

 Your clean laundry

 A load of underwear will transfer at least 100 million E. coli bacteria—the culprit behind diarrhea—to the washing machine, which becomes a breeding ground that can contaminate other clothing, according to a study published in Frontiers in Microbiology.
 With a front-loading machine, it's worse; water settles at the bottom and creates the moist environment bacteria loves.
 Your toilet seat, on the other hand, is too dry to support a very large bacterial population.

 Your smartphone or tablet

-Clean it: Reduce your exposure to germs by cleaning your electronic screens with screen wipes or a damp, soft cloth—and leaving them out of the bathroom in the first place.
+Clean it: Reduce your exposure to germs by cleaning your electronic screens with screen wipes or a damp, soft cloth—and leaving them out of the bathroom in the first place, he says.

 Fun fact: Bacteria love munching on dead skin cells.
 Considering that the average person sheds about 1.5 million every hour, that turns your rugs into a fine dining experience when you add food particles, pet dander, pollen, and other bits.
 About 200,000 bacteria live in each square inch of carpet (nearly 700 times more than on your toilet seat), including E. coli, staphylococcus, and salmonella, according to Philip M. Tierno, PhD, a microbiologist and immunologist at New York University Langone Medical Center and the author of The Secret Life of Germs.

-Clean it: Since your vacuum cleaner can’t reach to the bottom of the carpet, hire a company to deep clean at least once a year, Tierno says.
+Clean it: Since your vacuum cleaner can’t reach to the bottom of the carpet, hire a company to do a deep steam-cleaning at least once a year, Tierno says.
 Use machine-washable area rugs wherever possible and wash them on the sanitize cycle.
 Learn what the dirtiest items in hotel rooms are.

 Your faucet handles

 Your bathroom faucet handle can have 21 times the bacteria of your toilet seat.
-Even worse—your kitchen faucet handles can harbor 44 times the bacteria of your toilet seat.
-Drains are moist and protected from your usual cleaning products, and a study in Applied and Environmental Microbiology.
+Even worse—your kitchen faucet handles and sink can harbor 44 times the bacteria of your toilet seat, according to a study published in Applied and Environmental Microbiology.
 Researchers found that because cleaning products often don't get down into pipes, drug-resistant bacteria like E. coli can spread from the pipes to your sink and hands.
 In addition, the NSF found that faucet handles in both the kitchen and bath contained coliform bacteria as well as yeast and/or mold.

 Your computer keyboard

 Clicking away at your computer in between bites of lunch may have led to the last “office bug” you picked up as they can become seriously contaminated with fecal matter, according to a study published in the International Journal of Environmental Research and Public Health.
-While they aren't the dirtiest thing in your home, computers can harbor up to five times the germs of a toilet seat.
+While they aren't the dirtiest thing in your home, computers can harbor up to five times the germs of a toilet seat, Gerba says.

 Clean it: Wash hands, and surfaces, often.
 The study found that simple wiping with antibacterial wet wipe led to a significant reduction of microbial contamination.
 As if all that weren't enough, here are some more reasons you should definitely clean your computer keyboard.

 Clean it: Keep your bags off the ground, and regularly wash cloth bags when possible.
-For plastic or leather bags, use disinfectant wipes.
-Here’s how to clean 17 difficult-to-clean items in your home.
+Use disinfectant wipes for plastic or leather bags, the NSF says.

 Your kitchen cloth or sponge